shinenelson/CodeBlog/_posts/2020-05-27-content-blocking.md

 ]
 Though the extension interface hasn't changed since they first came out so the interface does look a bit outdated.
-Maybe all the magic has been happening behind the scenes:tm:
+Maybe all the magic has been happening behind the scenes™️

 ### Ghostery
-I've been using [Ghostery](https://www.ghostery.com) for the longest time now.
+I've been using [Ghostery] for the longest time now.
 And that's partly because of its intuitive, customizable block list.
 Of recent, the web extension sports a very neat interface as well.
 The small purple alert at the bottom right